Olympic Museum

 The Olympic Museum (Musée olympique) in Lausanne, Switzerland houses permanent and temporary exhibits relating to sport and the Olympic movement.
-With more than 10,000 artifacts, the museum is the largest archive of Olympic Games in the world and one of Lausanne's prime tourist site draws attracting more than 250,000 visitors each year.
+With more than 10,000 artifacts, the museum is the largest archive of Olympic Games memorabilia in the world and one of Lausanne's prime tourist site draws attracting more than 250,000 visitors each year.

 The Olympic Museum and the Olympic Park (sculpture garden between the museum and Lake Léman) are located at Ouchy, south of Lausanne.
 The headquarters of the International Olympic Committee (IOC) are located at Vidy, to the west of Ouchy.

 History

 The museum was founded on 23 June 1993, on the initiative of then-president of the IOC Juan Antonio Samaranch.
 Mexican architect Pedro Ramírez Vázquez, an International Olympic Committee member, and Jean-Pierre Cahen, were in charge of the project.
 The museum was named the European Museum of the Year in 1995.

 After 23 months of renovation between 2012 and 2013, the Olympic Museum re-opened on 21 December 2013.
 During the transformations of the building, a temporary exhibition was set up in a boat (Helvétie) of the CGN, in front of the Olympic Park.

 With the renovation, the surface of the museum increased from 2,000 sqm (in 2011) to 3,000 sqm (in 2013).